5G-MAG/rt-5gc-service-consumers/README.md

 ### Wrong meson version

-In case the `meson` version that is installed via `apt` does not fulfill the version requirements you can install `meson` via `pipx`.
-As an example, you might get the following error when building the project:
+In case the `meson` version that is installed via `apt` does not fulfill the version requirements of this project you will get an error like this during the build process:

 `meson.build:12:20: ERROR: Meson version is 1.3.2 but project requires >= 1.4.0`

-In this case remove the previously installed `meson` version and reinstall via `pipx`:
+In this case you can run the following command to upgrade `meson` via `python3`:

 ```
 sudo apt-get remove meson
-pipx install meson
+sudo python3 -m pip install --break-system-packages --upgrade meson
-pipx ensurepath
 ```

-Restart your shell and then run `meson build` again.